sandeshshrestha45/Foundations/README.md

 # Basics
-Foundation on Numpy, Scipy, Simpy, MatplotLib and others for STEM.
+Foundation on NumPy, SciPy, SymPy, MatplotLib and others for STEM.